Rudbeckia fulgida var. sullivantii ‘Goldsturm’ (Orange Coneflower, Sullivant’s Coneflower, Black-Eyed Susan)

 Rudbeckia fulgida var. sullivantii ‘Goldsturm’ on 7-19-17, #357-63.

 Finally, the plants in the southeast corner of the foundation.
 Well, I suppose that isn’t actually right either.
 This spot is kind of in the middle, like an inside corner kind of… This spot is difficult because grandpa had planted Bermuda grass in this area… Trying to control Bermuda grass is close to impossible so keeping it out of your beds is very hard.
-I remember the Bermuda grass growing out of the top of the downspouts here in the early 1980’s…
+I remember the Bermuda Grass growing out of the top of the downspouts here in the early 1980’s…

 Rudbeckia fulgida var. sullivantii ‘Goldsturm’ at 26″ tall on 8-20-17, #367-24.